 One of the best parks in London to have a picnic

+Cute parks near me?
 Finsbury Park is 150 years old.
 In 2005, the park underwent a restoration project funded by the Heritage Lottery.
 The whole project cost 5 million pounds, and subsequently, in 2007, Finsbury Park was awarded the Green Flag award.
+There are many great London parks today and Finsbury Park is very top on that list!

 Today, the park still has that award, and it’s easy to see why: Finsbury is home to formal gardens, a gym, a lake with boating facilities, and a skatepark.
 The area is still perfectly natural, with enough 21st-century amenities to make it a highly visited area.